Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description states when to use the tool ('when you want to permanently remove a project and free up system resources').
-However, it does not explicitly mention when not to use it or name alternative tools for temporary stopping, which would improve guidance.
+The description explicitly says 'Use this when you want to permanently remove a project and free up system resources,' providing clear context for when to use it.
+However, it does not mention when not to use it or any alternatives, though no alternative delete tool exists for projects.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.